WWFA Intermediate Cup

 The West Wales Intermediate Challenge Cup is the regional knock-out competition for clubs beneath the umbrella of the West Wales Football Association, at the level of Tier 4 and below of the Welsh Football Pyramid in South West Wales.

 The tournament invites clubs typically from the top divisions of the Carmarthenshire League, Neath & District League, Pembrokeshire League and Swansea Senior League.

-Since winning in 2015 and 2017 Team Swansea have been promoted to Tier 2 of the Welsh Football Pyramid, now playing in the Cymru South as Swansea University.

 History

-The competition started in the 1923–24 season and was known until the 1973-74 season as the West Wales Amateur Cup.
-Since the 1974-75 season it has been has been called the Intermediate Cup but is also commonly referred to as the West Wales Cup.
+The competition started in the 1923–24 season and was known until the 1973–74 season as the West Wales Amateur Cup.
+Since the 1974–75 season it has been called the Intermediate Cup but is also commonly referred to as the West Wales Cup.